aldebaranzbradaradjan/rml/README.md

 * Implement rapid setter / getter $ macro ( $.draggable.x = new_x; ) there is some limitations but it's a start ✅

+* Rework the rapid access syntax to get rid of the need for the $ and :f32 :string etc syntax ✅

+* Adding optionnal typing for properties, used to handle the $ syntax but may be forced in futur ✅

 ## Planned Features / TODO (order by interest)

 * Better functions declaration (ability to return values)

-* Rework the rapid access syntax to get rid of the need for the $ and :f32 :string etc syntax

 * Extend import logic (multiple imports per file, global import at root node)